 - Appeal the rejection within 30 days using the instructions on your rejection letter.

-- Send the IRS a payment for the full amount of tax debt you owe.
+- Send the IRS a payment for the total tax debt you owe.

 - Request a full or partial pay installment agreement for the tax debt.